Why volunteer for research?

 - learn more about a condition that affects you

 - make a difference, by helping to improve treatments and quality of life, now and for future generations

 - support medical research for a particular condition or disease that you care about

 - take an active role in your own care.

-Our annual Patient Research Experience Survey discovered 87% of patients who took part in research had a positive experience and 83% would be happy to take part in another study.
+Our annual Patient Research Experience Survey discovered 94% of patients who took part in research would consider taking part in research again.

 This next video explains why we need more people to take part.
 Read video transcript.